Brentwatch2021/NASAIMG/README.md

     - Decorators Input, Output and Event Emitters for custom events
     - ngFor
     - ngIf and the Elvis Operator ? [title]="api?.name"
+    - ngClass and css Configuration file for api-card component

 - Angular 15
 - Typescript